-HPP is working with the City of San Francisco to launch a transitional housing shelter for pregnant women in the Bayview District.
-This site will be able to shelter pregnant and post-partum women (approximately 6 month stays), providing 24-hour support, as well as assistance with permanent housing.
-After a multi-year planning process, Jelani House is now under construction and is scheduled to open to clients in February 2020.
+In partnership with the City of San Francisco, HPP launched a transitional housing shelter for pregnant women in the Bayview District.
+This site opened in 2020 and shelters pregnant and post-partum individuals (approximately 6 month stays), providing 24-hour support, as well as assistance with permanent housing.
 A former convent turned transitional living facility, Jelani House is well-suited for this use.
 The facility has ample community gathering spaces (a large living room and various smaller community spaces, a large kitchen and dining area, a deck and backyard), as well as 17 small, private rooms for residents.
 Moreover, Jelani House builds community for new mothers as they overcome the challenges – and celebrate the joys – of new parenting while working toward stability.

 Homeless pregnant women are less likely to seek prenatal care, increasing risks for perinatal health issues affecting both baby and mother.
 In fact, an estimated 1 in 5 homeless, pregnant women give birth prematurely (double the national rate), posing both immediate and lifelong health challenges for the newborn.
 Furthermore, unstably-housed pregnant women are more likely to face life-threatening complications that need medical intervention, as well as chronic illnesses and mental health challenges (including perinatal depression).
 Aside from the health consequences of perinatal homelessness, there is a public cost at stake.
 Adverse birth outcomes often result in lengthy hospital stays and neonatal intensive care (NICU), which bears a public financial burden.
 A single day in the NICU is more expensive than two months of emergency housing for a family.